ntpinckney/ntpinckney/README.md

 # ✨️ W e l c o m e

-I'm a software application developer, graphic designer, user interface designer, and recent graduate with an MS in Information Technology with a concentration in Software Application Development.
+I'm a recent MS graduate in Information Technology with a concentration in Software Application Development, leveraging a background in graphic design to create user-centered, accessible interfaces.
+I'm passionate about creating intuitive, user-centered software that makes everyday life a little easier.
+Also a proud cat dad. 🐈

 ## 💡 Current Projects